Education Specialist Credential Program Admission Requirements

 Certificate of Clearance (fingerprint clearance) or a copy of an emergency permit must be on file before beginning teaching practicum I. Download instructions for the fingerprinting process and the certificate of clearance form (pdf).

-Candidates may satisfy the state basic skills requirement by passing the California Basic Educational Skills Test (CBEST) or by passing all three subtests of the Multiple Subject CSET plus the CSET Writing Skills subtest.
+Candidates may satisfy the state basic skills requirement by passing the entire California Basic Educational Skills Test (CBEST) for Reading, Writing, and Mathematics, or by passing all three subtests of the Multiple Subject CSET plus the CSET Writing Skills subtest.
 Verification is required before admission to a credential program.
 CBEST results do not expire; CSET results are only valid for five years, and must be current through the entire credentiai program and the credential recommendation process.
 When completing the exam be sure to have your results sent to CSU, Chico.

 Credential candidates must be admitted to the University before beginning a program.
 Apply online at CSUMentor.